 Current status: Open

-Indigenous and Northern Affairs Canada (INAC) wants to hear from you on what is needed to best meet the needs of First Nations children and families on reserve.
+Indigenous Services Canada (ISC) wants to hear from you on what is needed to best meet the needs of First Nations children and families on reserve.

-The Minister of Indigenous and Northern Affairs has appointed Dr. Cynthia Wesley-Esquimaux as the Minister's Special Representative (MSR).
-The MSR is holding meetings with partners to discuss promising practices and short and long-term solutions.
+The Minister of Indigenous and Northern Affairs appointed Dr. Cynthia Wesley-Esquimaux as the Minister's Special Representative (MSR).
+Between October 2016 and March 2017, the MSR held meetings with partners to discuss promising practices and short and long-term solutions.

 - First Nations youth, families, and communities